tsmith512/callboard/README.md

   {
     event: 'Actors to Venue',
     time: '7:00pm',
+    // No announcement for the venue call.
+It's not like they'll be early...
     warnings: []
-    // No announcement for the venue call.
-You know your actors won't be early...
   }
   {
     event: 'Sound Check',